rhedin/Abe_ecal/ecal-support/README.md

 https://devt.de/krotik/ecal/releases

 Alternatively you can build the extension yourself.
 To build the extension you need `npm` installed.
 Download the source code from the [repository](https://devt.de/krotik/ecal).
-First install all required dependencies with `npm -i`.
+First install all required dependencies with `npm i`.
 Then compile and package the extension with `npm run compile` and `npm run package`.
 The folder should now contain a VSIX file.

 ## Using the extension